cedadev/orgtheme-datamad/README.md

 # orgtheme-ceda-serv

-Bootstrap 4 organisation theme (colour scheme) for "CEDA Services" web components.
+Bootstrap 4 organisation theme (colour scheme) for "Datamad" web components.

 The demo page demo/index.html provides examples of typography, layout styles and functional elements which can be used to construct templates.